Accidental Impacts Leadership

 Michael A. Gentry, J.D.
 LCSW, is a therapist in private practice in Scottsdale Arizona specializing in relational trauma and addiction.
 In addition to his master’s degree in social work, Mike has advanced training in trauma therapy, including Somatic Experiencing, NeuroAffective Relational Model, and a Certificate in Traumatic Stress Studies.
 Mike was a litigation attorney for 11 years before moving into the behavioral healthcare field in 2006.
 He joined the Board of AI in 2021.

-Anita Grossman, CFRE is the development director for the Community Services Agency in Mountain View, California, which provides safety net services to low income individuals and families.
+Anita Grossman is a fundraising professional with over 30 years of experience in the nonprofit sector, primarily in health, human services and educational organizations.
 A Chicago native, Anita holds a bachelor’s degree from the University of Illinois and has done graduate work in religious studies at the Graduate Theological Union in Berkeley, CA.

 The Rev. David W. Peters, D.Min served as an enlisted Marine and Army chaplain, deploying to Iraq in 2005.
 Today he is the vicar of St Joan of Arc Episcopal Church in Pflugerville, Texas and an adjunct instructor at Seminary of the Southwest in Austin, Texas.
 He is the founder of the Episcopal Veterans Fellowship.
 David is the author or two books about war and homecoming, with a third book on moral injury forthcoming.
 He hosts two podcasts and his articles have appeared in a wide variety of publications.